Multics

 t-shirt: Future Multician

-Multics flying disc from the 70s.
+Multics flying disc from a Multics Picnic in the 70s.
 (Click for a larger view.)
 THVV

 iron-on patch from the 70s.
 (Click for a larger view.)
 Ron Riedesel